We currently don't run taught Master's programmes in Archaeology and Anthropology. Find out more about other taught programmes in the Faculty of Arts.

 You can also browse the research topics of our current students to get a better understanding of the range of interests currently being pursued.

-You will also benefit from the Graduate School of Arts and Humanities' skills training programme, which allows you to extend your range of academic and professional skills.
+You will also benefit from the Faculty of Arts' postgraduate skills training programme, which allows you to extend your range of academic and professional skills.
 You may also be given the chance at an appropriate stage to teach undergraduates, and you will be offered training for this purpose, leading to formal accreditation.

 The opportunities offered at Bristol are great, and the department has a lot of links to the BBC, who do quite exciting archaeology.
 I think Bristol gives you a really good grounding, but it’s also just a wonderful place, a great fun city.